Sports Coach Logo Sports Coach Training Principles Fitness Components

 Get a proper sleep with the right mattress

-Sleeping on a bad mattress can have a tremendous effect on your workout routine.
-Most notably, it can leave you in pain that is strong enough to impede your workouts and your recovery.
-A woman writes for Breaking Muscle who initially blamed her aggressive Brazilian Jiujitsu routine for her back pain.
+Sleeping on a bad mattress can tremendously affect your workout routine.
+It can notably leave you in intense pain, impeding your workouts and recovery.
+A woman who writes for Breaking Muscle blamed her aggressive Brazilian Jiujitsu routine for her back pain.

-• Sleeping on a mattress can misalign, or help to realign, your spine.
+• Sleeping on a mattress can misalign or help realign your spine.
 If you notice problems with your spine, consider switching beds, even just for a night.
-If things change, you will probably want to consider getting a new mattress.
+If things change, consider getting a new mattress.

-• Sleeping on an uncomfortable mattress means you will be tossing and turning all night trying to get comfortable.
-This can leave you sore in the mornings and will make you prone to developing other injuries.
+• Sleeping on an uncomfortable mattress means tossing and turning all night to get comfortable.
+This can leave you sore in the mornings and make you prone to developing other injuries.

-• A comfortable mattress ensures that you will get a good sleep.
+• A comfortable mattress ensures sound sleep.
 If you do not, you will wake up tired, and nobody likes working out when they are tired.
 These are the reasons you should choose a top mattress brand.

 Make sure you stretch

 Stretching may sound more critical for yogis and athletes, but it plays a huge role in muscle growth.
-Making sure that your body is stretched properly ensures that you can get the most out of your exercise routines.
-For example, you need to have the tendons in your arms properly stretched to do a full curl.
+Ensuring your body is adequately stretched ensures you can get the most out of your exercise routines.
+For example, you need to stretch the tendons in your arms to do a full curl.
 You cannot have your ankles tight if you want to do a full squat.
-Stretching also helps to eliminate post-workout soreness and can help you work out for longer.
-It is recommended that you stretch for at least 20 minutes before any workout.
+Stretching also helps eliminate post-workout soreness and can help you work out longer.
+You should stretch for at least 20 minutes before any workout.

 Do not push too hard